nikpournastaran/SoftMET_Simulation/README.md

 * **Scenario 2:** Quasi-linear with threshold interactions (Threshold logic).
 * **Scenario 3:** Complex non-linearities (Quadratic and Logarithmic interactions).

-## 4. Key Results
-The simulation was conducted over multiple iterations to ensure the stability of the results.
 ## 4. Empirical Results

 ### 4.1.
 Statistical Validation (Single Run ANOVA)